-Mason America creates custom android devices for industry applications.
-Mason makes it easy to build, deploy, and manage a fleet of dedicated devices.
+Mason America creates custom android devices for industry applications, making it easy to build, deploy, and manage a fleet of dedicated devices.
 This projects goal was to develop packaging for the “Wingtip” smartphone, an unlocked GSM smartphone marketed towards consumers wanting to free themselves from contract agreements.
 Mason America was founded in October 2015 and originally based in Detroit, Michigan.
 Since interning at Mason, the company has evolved through the Y-Combinator program.
 Twice a year, the Y-Combinator invests a small amount of money (120K) in a large number of start-ups.
 They are now located in Seattle, Washington.

 During the development of the packaging, the Mason "Wingtip" smartphone was considered one of the lightest and thinnest Android smartphones on the market.
 The unlocked GSM smartphone boasted a 4.7" in screen and in-hand, felt as "light as a feather."
 The concept was to design the packaging to mirror features of the smartphone, providing the allusion that the phone will "take flight" out of the packaging.